Research

 Beech leaf disease is an emerging threat to temperate forests in North America.
 Over time, BLD infestation leads to leaf senescence and canopy loss.
 Tree death, especially in the subcanopy, is common.
 Because fungi rely on the photosynthate of autotrophic hosts, and because BLD causes canopy loss, likely hindering photosynthesis, the study predicted that trees more severely affected by BLD symptoms would have a lower ECM root colonization.

-Arbuscular-Mycorrhiza
+Neighbors of Arbuscular-Mycorrhiza

 Neighbors of arbuscular-mycorrhiza associating trees are colonized more extensively by arbuscular mycorrhizal fungi than their conspecifics in ectomycorrhiza-dominated stands.